Why Your Best Content Is Invisible

 Let’s build each one.

-Step 1: Pre-Publish Asset Mapping
+Pre-Publish Asset Mapping

 Most teams write the blog post first, then ask “how do we distribute this?”
 That’s backwards.
 Asset mapping starts with distribution and works backwards to creation.